kyteidev/Flux-Editor/CONTRIBUTING.md

 ```

 ## Compiling <a name="compiling"></a>
-To compile Flux Editor locally as release build, run
+To compile Fluxium locally as release build, run
 ```
 npm run tauri build
 ```